nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   Steps 2a1- 2a2 are repeated until the data entered is correct. <br>
   Use case resumes from step 3.
 * 2b.
 System detects an invalid file path entered.
   * 2b1.
-System shows an error message.<br>
+System shows an error message.
+  * 2b2.
+User enters a new update photo request.<br>
+  Steps 2b1- 2b2 are repeated until the data entered is correct. <br>
-  Use case ends.
+  Use case resumes from step 3.

 ### Non-Functional Requirements